owaits/ScreenMonkey.Help/reference/clipTypes/Song/SongClip.md

 - Enhanced podcast chapter album art with XML (zip archive)
 - Image files with XML (zip archive)

 To export the clip right click on the dashboard icon and then choose 'Export Cue Sheet'.
-A new dialog opens which allows you to choose cue list and then the type of export you require.
+A new dialog opens which allows you to choose the cue list and then the type of export you require.